-For patio containers, one common way to start designing is to use the “Thriller, Filler, Spiller” concept.
+For container gardening and patio containers, one common way to start designing is to use the “Thriller, Filler, Spiller” concept.
 This design technique utilizes three different types of plants to create well-rounded and upscale looking containers.

 Thriller Plants